thatsOven/custom-emulated-computer/README.md

 - `--hex-dump`
 	- Shows an hex dump of the data that is written to RAM after compilation.
 	- **Usage** --hex-dump
+- `--time`
+	- Shows the time elapsed since the computer started running when the computer stops.
+	- **Usage** --time
 - `--simple-audio`
 	- Switches the system to the older sound chip system, mostly used for compatibility and performance [Sound chip - Sound code].
 	- **Usage**: --simple-audio